ctkjose/v-book/src/en/strings.md

 }
 ```

 When doing concatenation the receiving variable must be a string or a new variable being declare.
-Both of the values being concatenated must be strings, **V** does not do implicit type conversion.
+Both values must be strings, **V** does not do implicit type conversion.

 To concatenate numbers or other values we must convert does values to string first.
 Numbers in V implement the method `.str()` to convert them to a string.
 Lets see an example: